 WhatsApp Payments

 WhatsApp Payments is a Unified Payments Interface (UPI) platform that enables bank-to-bank transactions via a smartphone.
 It is an in-chat payment feature that allows users to send and receive money from anyone on their contact list.
 This feature was developed by the National Payments Corporation of India (NPCI).
-The key benefit of using WhatsApp Pay is that you can send payment right in your chat box and will not be required to open any other app to process the payment.
+WhatsApp Pay allows you to send payments directly in your chat box without needing to open any other app.

 Acquisition by Facebook